-This zone comprises 2% of the area investigated.
-The zone is present as a single area in the central-northern section of the property.
-It is characterized by the materials profiles of TP 22.
-It consists of a surface horizon of medium dense alluvial sand 300mm thick in the test pit, overlying medium dense terrace gravels to a depth of 800mm and very dense hardpan calcrete at depth.
-Slope across the land is less than 2%.
-Foundation stresses induced by conventional strip foundations for single and double storey structures will result in limited compression settlement less than 10mm if founded directly on the medium dense terrace gravels.
-As per the materials profile encountered in the test pits the thickness of the horizon of terrace gravels and underlying calcrete soil is sufficient to dissipate the stresses induced by the foundations effectively.
-The area is thus zoned as "S" and the materials strata can be regarded as compressible to a maximum of 10mm.
+This zone comprises 44% of the area investigated.
+The zone is present in three separate areas on the property.
+It is characterized by the materials profiles of TP's 8, 10, 12 to 17, 20, 21, 23, 26 and 28.
+It consists of a horizon of colluvium approximately 400mm thick overlying medium dense to very dense residual sand and nodular calcrete and at depth bedrock of either green-schist or basalt.
+Slope across the land is between 2% and 6%.
+Foundation stresses induced by conventional strip foundations for single and double storey structures will result in limited compression settlement less than 10mm if founded directly on the nodular calcrete or residual soil.
+As per the materials profile encountered in the test pits the combined thickness of the strata of nodular calcrete and residual soil is sufficient to dissipate the stresses induced by the foundations effectively.
+The area is thus zoned as "S" and founding conditions are regarded as favourable, stable and compressible to a maximum of 10mm.